Welcome to Our Blog on the Camino Portuguese

-Spring Flowers and Nature : Porto de Muge to Santarem
+Spring Flowers and Nature on the Camino : Porto de Muge to Santarem

 We awoke this morning to the sound of birds singing in the fruit trees outside our open window.
 Outside the sun was just beginning to burn the mist off the surrounding fields and vineyards.